Cirkit Designer Logo

 Important Considerations and Best Practices

 • Polarity Matters: LEDs are polarized components.
-Reversing the polarity may prevent the LED from lighting up or damage it.
+Reversing the polarity may prevent the LED from lighting up or cause damage.

 • Avoid Overcurrent: Exceeding the maximum current rating can permanently damage the LED.
-Always use a resistor to limit current.
+Always use a resistor.

-• Series and Parallel Configurations: For multiple LEDs, calculate resistor values for each configuration to ensure uniform brightness.
+• Series and Parallel Configurations: When using multiple LEDs, calculate resistor values for each configuration.

 Example: Connecting a White LED to an Arduino UNO